darkwebdisclaimer/SHH-Connection-/README.md

 ```
 $ ssh -p 8022 u0_a290@192.168.1.51
 ```
-# STEP6: Optional: Use Putty to connect to SSH from Windows

 - To connect to the Android Termux via Putty
 - Make sure to indicate SSH port 8022